yhabib/JavaScript30/18 - Adding Up Times with Reduce/readme.md

                 return a + b[0]*60 + b[1];
             }, 0);
     ```
-* Also a function that converts from seconds to a hours:minutes:seconds format.
+* Also there is also a function that converts from seconds to a hours:minutes:seconds format.